 I remember exactly how I first watched the new reincarnation of Doctor Who back in 2005.
 I was in Northumberland, aged 13, crouching on a bed with my family in the spare room while a cathode-ray TV sputtered into life.
-We were visiting my grandparents for Easter, and while we weren’t usually the types to be anti-social guests, I had been told this was a programme that HAD to be watched live.
+We were visiting my grandparents for Easter, and while we weren’t usually anti-social guests I had been told this was a programme that HAD to be watched live.

 “We can’t miss this,” my mum said as the opening credits began to roll – “this is like history!”

 My mother doesn’t remember this slightly melodramatic conversation, but I do – and perhaps that’s a mark of how much Doctor Who has meant to me.
 That house in Northumberland may be sold and the flickering old TV long consigned to the scrap heap, but I’m still watching and loving Doctor Who.

 Get all the latest Doctor Who updates direct to your inbox

 I suppose “Rose” wasn’t my first ever Whoniverse experience – as a child I used to half-watch Jon Pertwee repeats on the BBC (not really understanding what was happening), and I vaguely remember The Curse of Fatal Death on Comic Relief.
 Still, Christopher Eccleston was my first real Doctor, and after a few episodes I couldn’t get enough of my new favourite series.